stopachka/pg-essays/book/gen/html_cache/167_aordtransformed.md

 "A related problem that I see a lot is premature scaling—founders take a small business that isn't really working (bad unit economics, typically) and then scale it up because they want impressive growth numbers.
 This is similar to over-hiring in that it makes the business much harder to fix once it's big, plus they are bleeding cash really fast."

+**Thanks** to Sam Altman, Paul Buchheit, Joe Gebbia, Jessica Livingston, and Geoff Ralston for reading drafts of this.